Characters: Worm Worldwide Threats

 - Dangerously Genre Savvy: See The Social Expert, and the main reason he's in charge despite having a relatively weak power.

-- Evil Is Sexy: Taylor describes him as looking very attractive.
+- Evil Is Sexy: Taylor describes him as looking very attractive in-universe.

 - Expy: To The Joker, especially the version from The Dark Knight.